Written by Greg Jefferys, Hepatitis C Writer & Activist.

-I learned that I had Hep C in 2014… I’d probably had it for about 40 years without knowing.
-When I first became aware of my hepatitis C symptoms, I did not know that I had Hepatitis C, I just suddenly started feeling very, very unwell.
+I learned that I had Hep C in 2014, I had probably had it for about 40 years without knowing because I was asymptomatic.
+When I first became aware of my hepatitis C symptoms, I did not know that I had Hepatitis C, I just suddenly started feeling very, very sick.

-It was my wife who got concerned enough to Google the symptoms I was experiencing and she came to the conclusion that I either had Hep C or liver cancer and that I really ought to see my doctor, pronto!
+It was my wife who got concerned enough to Google the symptoms I was experiencing and she came to the conclusion that I either had Hep C or liver cancer and that I really ought to see my doctor… immediately!

 After hearing my symptoms my doctor immediately ordered a Hepatitis C antibody test and a liver function test.
 The Hep C antibody test came back positive and the Liver Function Test showed that my liver was extremely damaged.
-So my doctor then ordered a Hepatitis C viral load test and it was confirmed that I had Hep C.
+My liver enzyme levels were ten to twenty times higher than normal levels.
+In response to this my doctor then ordered a Hepatitis C RNA viral load test and a week later it was confirmed that I had a chronic Hepatitis C infection.

 That was how I found out I had Hepatitis C and I have to tell you that I was in shock.

-It is now 2018 and I have been cured for more than three years but in those three years I have been living, breathing and studying Hepatitis C. The energy I had been putting into studying for my PhD I put into studying Hepatitis C and I am writing this so that there is a clear and easy to understand list of Hepatitis C symptoms..
+It is now 2022 and I have been cured for more than seven years, and in those seven years I have been living, breathing and studying Hepatitis C. The energy I had been putting into studying for my PhD I put into studying Hepatitis C and I am writing this so that there is a clear and easy to understand list of Hepatitis C symptoms.

-This breeding process can happen very fast and one or two Hep C virus can become millions within days of entering your body.
+This breeding process can happen very fast and one or two Hep C viruses can become millions within days of entering your body.

 If you have a viral load of one million then you probably have hundreds of millions of Hep C virus strands doing this to your liver 24 hours every day.